 That’s all about Allen k Breed’s invention.
 This patented design of Breed corporation was released by Chrysler in their Dodge Daytona Model cars in 1988.
 This was a massive success, and all other car manufacturers started to implement similar airbag technologies.

-1. First, the gas produced after the sodium azide explosion is toxic.
+1. First, the gas produced after the sodium azide explosion, is toxic.
 The sodium metal of the exhaust causes trouble.
-Scientists were able to neutralise this issue by adding potassium nitrate and Silicon dioxide(Fig:5).
+Scientists were able to neutralise this issue by adding potassium nitrate and silicon dioxide(refer fig 5).

-2. The second issue was there with the ball and tube type sensor.
+The issue was there with the ball and tube type sensor.
 They would occasionally get activated even when they fell in a pothole.
 It can’t distinguish between a pothole and a crash.
+The reason ― the electrical switches do not provide information about the rate of deceleration which is necessary to determine the severity of the crash.
+That means it can’t distinguish between a pothole and a crash.

 Therefore nowadays, to detect the crash more accurately, MEMS sensors are used.
 Let's discuss here, how MEMS sensors are more effective?

-MEMS sensors are used with an advanced Electronic Control Unit.
+MEMS sensors are used with an advanced Electronic Control Unit(ECU).
 This is a capacitance-based method, and the severity of the crash can easily be determined.
-ECU also takes input from the wheel speed sensors, gyroscopes, brake pressure sensors, and seat occupancy sensors as shown in Fig:6A.
+ECU also takes input from the wheel speed sensors, gyroscopes, brake pressure sensors, and seat occupancy sensors as shown in fig 6a.

 Now the airbag is ready to cushion you.
 The airbag spreads the impact force over a larger area.
 It not only inflates but also deflates to slow you down during impact.
 While deflating, it gives more time to travel.
 You can see two vent holes in the airbags.
-The air vents out from these holes, and the airbag deflates to slow down your body(Fig:7).
+The air vents out from these holes, and the airbag deflates to slow down your body(refer fig 7).